n8n-io/n8n-docs/docs/integrations/creating-nodes/standards.md

 ### Node icons

-Check existing node icons as a reference when you create your own.
-The icon resolution should be 60x60px if using PNG.
-You can also embed an SVG.
+Check existing node icons as a reference when you create your own. n8n recommends using an SVG, but you can also use PNG.
+If using PNG, the icon resolution should be 60x60px.

 !!! note "Don't reference Font Awesome"
     If you want to use a Font Awesome icon in your node, download and embed the image.